DriftwoodPalace/Hodl-Guide/hodl-guide_62_wasabi-wallet.md

 Unfortunately I don't have time to keep up with everything happening in this project.
 There's many more qualified people for that task.

-I'll leave you with links to the download https://www.wasabiwallet.io/ and if you use Tor browser, use http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/
+I'll leave you with links to the download [https://www.wasabiwallet.io/](https://www.wasabiwallet.io/) and if you use Tor browser, use [http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/)
-The link to the official documentation https://docs.wasabiwallet.io/using-wasabi/ and a great forum post https://www.reddit.com/r/WasabiWallet/comments/c7w7ua/user_guide_faq_and_10_commandments/
+The link to the [official documentation](https://docs.wasabiwallet.io/)using-wasabi/ and a great [forum post](https://www.reddit.com/r/WasabiWallet/comments/c7w7ua/user_guide_faq_and_10_commandments/).

 ### Best practises to handle mixed outputs